vesas/vesas/README.md

 ### Hi there 👋

 -  These repos are just fun hobby projects, it's not possible to publish anything work related.
--  Currently studying for a AWS certification, it's really interesting, difficult to find time for studying though.
+-  Tech like AWS and machine learning resonate with me due to their no-nonsense approach to enhancing efficiency and solving problems.
 -  Working as a solution architect for Reflector Oy